pwhelan6301/Polestar/README.md

 5. Add or edit sections to tweak the system prompt, user prompt, and metadata for the currently selected branch.
 All saves go straight into Cosmos DB, so the drafting form immediately reflects the updates.
 6. Add subsections under a section, defining the title, task description, and style.
 These show up as selectable checkboxes in the drafting UI so requesters can include/exclude specific content.
 7. Deleted sections immediately remove the associated subsections, and the drafting UI clears cached prompts.

+## Reviewing drafts

+1. Ensure the Logic App writes generated outputs into the Cosmos DB database `DocumentDrafts`, container `Drafts` (partition key `/doctype`).
+2. Navigate to **View drafts** (`manage-drafts.html`) via the top navigation to open the reviewer workspace.
+3. Filter drafts by document type, sector, client/use case, status, or free-text search to locate the request you need to review.
+4. Select a draft to see metadata, the generated content (rendered section-by-section when `sections` data exists), and any existing annotations.
+5. Update the draft status, capture reviewer notes/annotations, and click **Save annotations** – the frontend calls `/api/drafts/:id` so Cosmos stores the feedback.
+6. Use **Copy** or **Export** to share the draft text externally.
+Future iterations can leverage the stored annotations to provide human-in-the-loop guidance to the backend agents.

 ## Deployment notes